 At the end of the EGI-Engage project we will perform a final test.
-A user will be able to access EGI FedCloud VOSpace upload, and manage his data and grant access to her data both to CANFAR and EGI users.
+A user will be able to access EGI FedCloud VOSpace upload, and manage her data and grant access to the data both for CANFAR and EGI users.

 Data that will be replicated in Europe will be the CADC Canada France Hawaii Telescope public data.
-Data will be stored at the INAF EGI FedCloud site at least, other site for data replication will be identified Some Large Binocular Telescope data and/or Italian Galileo National Telescope data will be replicated in Canada.
-An amount of about 100TB of data will be exchanged between CANFAR and EGI FedCloud.
+Data will be stored at the INAF EGI FedCloud site Other sites for data replication will be identified.
+Some Large Binocular Telescope data and/or Italian Galileo National Telescope data will be replicated in Canada.
+About 100TB of data will be exchanged between CANFAR and EGI FedCloud.
 INAF will provide at least 100TB of storage for testing and pre-production.
 Implementation and testing will be done during M18-M30 of the project.

 Risk analysis